Alice Randall: Music

 On her second night in Nashville in 1983, Alice Randall was discovered by Steve Earle at the Bluebird Cafe.
 Earle taught Randall how to be a country songwriter, beginning that evening.
 After starting her career in country music under the mentorship of Steve Earle, Randall founded her own music production company titled Midsummer Music in Nashville.

-Randall co-wrote "XXX's and OOO's (An American Girl)," which was released as a single in 1994 by country music singer Trisha Yearwood.
+Randall co-wrote XXX's and OOO's (An American Girl), which was released as a single in 1994 by country music singer Trisha Yearwood.
+On September 10, 1994, it became the second song co-written by a Black songwriter to top Billboard’s Country Airplay chart (after Starting Over Again, co-written by Donna Summer).
 Over 20 of her songs have been recorded, including several top 10 and top 40 records; with many of her songs having been performed by Trisha Yearwood and Mark O'Connor.
 Additionally, she contributed to Johnny Cash's "The Chicken in Black", which was on the US Hot Country Songs by Billboard for twelve weeks.

 In addition to her song writing, Randall also wrote the video of the year "Is There Life Out There" by Reba McEntire, which won at the 1992 Academy of Country Music Awards.